Last Updated on April 18, 2021 by pirie

 Romeo Gido – Legends of Sorsogon

-A very quiet man.
+A reticent man.
 Who struggled with health issues in his last years.
 Romeo Gido passed away at the relatively young age of 57 on Saturday, March 9, 2019.
-Although he may have been overshadowed by the superstars of the Gintong Alay most notably his long time rival and teammate Isidro Del Prado.
+However, he may have been overshadowed by the Gintong Alay’s superstars, most notably his long-time rival and teammate Isidro Del Prado.

 Born August 29, 1961.
 Gido was part of the very famous Bicol Express.
-A very important part of Filipino Sports culture.
-As Bicolanos Gido, Del Prado and Larce – all from Sorsogon – formed the team, sportswriters christened the relay squad the Bicol Express, a play on the region’s famous coconut-based dish.
+An essential part of Filipino Sports culture.
+As Bicolanos Gido, Del Prado, and Larce – all from Sorsogon – formed the team, sportswriters christened the Bicol Express’s relay, a play on the region’s famous coconut-based dish.
 Bicol Express was also the name of the old PNR train line from Manila to the Bicol region.

 He was part of a very long lineage of successful 400m milers.
-He was coached by a duo of very experienced coaches Santos Magno Jr. and Magno mentor Arsenio Jazmin both had been very good 400m runners in there time, with Jazmin making the 4th place at Asian Games one year.
+He was coached by a duo of very experienced coaches Santos Magno Jr. and Magno mentor Arsenio Jazmin; both had been very good 400m runners in their time, with Jazmin making 4th place at Asian Games one year.

 Along the Trail at the Merdeka Games in Malaysia.
 Gido beat the top man in South East Asia for the last 3 years and SEA Games Champion Batumalai Rajkumar of Malaysia 1:51.2 to 1:51.4.
 The Filipino pulled of the biggest upset of the day when h e pipped Rajkumar who had lead all the way.
 While the Thai Coaches protested unsuccessfully that Gido had committed lane cutting.

-The 24-year-old Gido went to his first SEA Games in 1985.
+The 24-year-old Romeo Gido went to his first SEA Games in 1985.
 In the shadow of several other stronger runners.
 But surprised when he qualified fastest from the heats in 48.05.
-In the finals, Gido finished silver to Malaysia’s Mohamed Nordin Jardi 47.18, in a time of 47.50.
-Isidro Del Prado shockingly was unable to finish the race.
+In the finals, Romeo Gido finished silver to Malaysia’s Mohamed Nordin Jardi 47.18, 47.50.
+Isidro Del Prado was shockingly unable to finish the race.
 It was at these same games Gido teamed with Del Prado, Larce, and Pagaliluan.
 And set a still-standing Philippine Record of 3:06.58.

 Gido dabbled with the 800m and ran his PB on 16 Aug 1986 in Singapore.

 In the 1987 SEA Games, Gido moved up-to-the 800m and took a bronze in 1:52.16.
-The Philippines was not able to defend their 4×400 title and finished behind Malaysia in a rather miserable time of 3:13.
+The Philippines could not defend their 4×400 title and finished behind Malaysia in a rather miserable time of 3:13.

 A late bloomer Gido ran his 400 PB 47.2ht at the age of 27 in Pasig in April of 1989.
-A sewing machine round the bend Gido set a National Indoor record of 47.63 at the World Indoor Athletics Champs in Budapest.
-This mark stood as the national indoor record for 29 years until it was broken by Trenten Beram.
+A sewing machine round the bend, Gido set a National Indoor record of 47.63 at the World Indoor Athletics Champs in Budapest.
+This mark stood as the national indoor record for 29 years until Trenten Beram broke it.

 In 1989 Gido finished 4th at the SEA Games in 48.38, that year won by Del Prado.
 The Philippines again was beaten by Malaysia in the 4×400.